 .
 It was a massive sound change affecting the long vowels of English.
 Basically, the long vowels shifted upwards; that is, a vowel that used to be pronounced in one place in the mouth would be pronounced in a different place, higher up in the mouth.
 The Great Vowel Shift occurred during the fifteenth to eighteenth centuries.

-The most famous example of Middle English is Chaucer's "The Canterbury Tales"
+Chaucer's "The Canterbury Tales"

 Modern English (1500 to the present):

-that most of the words from Greek and Latin entered English.
+many words from Greek and Latin entered English.
 This period in English cultural history (early 16th century to the early 17th century) is sometimes referred to as "the age of Shakespeare"

 or "the Elizabethan era"